 As with colds and influenza, the virus is transmitted from the respiratory tract of a sick person in three ways;

-- Droplet transmission: A person who is sick sneezes or coughs out small droplets that contain virus.
+- Droplet transmission: When someone who is contagious coughs, sneezes, or talks/sings, small droplets that contain virus are flung into the air.
 The droplets fall down quickly, usually within a metre, but people who stand close enough can breathe in the virus, or it comes into contact with the mucosa of their eyes, nose or mouth.

 - By direct contact.
-The person who is sick has the virus on their hands and transmits it by contact with others, for example, when shaking hands.
+The person who is sick has the virus on their hands from their own saliva or airway secretions and transmits it by contact with others, for example, when shaking hands.
 They then transfer the virus from their hands to the mucosa of their eyes, nose or mouth.

 - By indirect contact.
 The virus is transmitted onto objects or surfaces (e.g. door handles, keyboards, telephones etc) by sneezing or coughing, or when the sick person has the virus on their hands, and then others touch the contaminated object/surface.

 A systematic review from the Norwegian Institute of Public Health shows that it is difficult to gather sufficient evidence for how many of the COVID-19 patients were infected by each of the transmission routes.
 There is still insufficient knowledge to be certain about what role airborne transmission plays in transmission of SARS-CoV-2 outside the healthcare sector.
 However, it can be summarised that there is currently no evidence that airborne transmission plays a key role in the transmission of COVID-19.
 Healthcare personnel should nevertheless use protection against airborne transmission when aerosol-generating procedures are used in hospitals.

 The virus has been detected in faeces (stools), blood and urine, but it has none been shown that anyone has been infected by contact with these bodily fluids.